 It’s not all doom and gloom when you become a real estate agent.
 There are ways to address this feeling of constantly needing to work.
 Here’s what Machado does.

 “Hiring a virtual assistant is a great way to reduce administrative workloads.
-There are plenty of assistants that are happy to work from home for relatively low costs.
-They can review listings, make phone calls and process data.
+There are plenty of assistants who are happy to work from home for relatively low costs.
+They can review listings, make phone calls, and process data.
 I’ve trained my personal virtual assistant for a year now and she is an indispensable part of my business.

 5. You deal with all kinds of personalities